-- Recognised part-time and distant learning courses that require the student to take 12 or less guided learning hours of tuition per week. - Full-time courses at private colleges in the UK. - For apprenticeships that lead to recognised professional qualifications.
+- Young people who gave been resident in the borough for at least 3 years.
+(Exceptions may be made for those who have recently been granted refugee status) - Recognised part-time and distant learning courses (not GCSE or 'A' levels) that require the student to take 12 or less guided learning hours of tuition per week. - Studying on full-time courses at private colleges in the UK. - For apprenticeships that lead to recognised professional qualifications.